For your protection, Scottrade has certain restrictions on when your deposited funds become available for trading.

 Scottrade reserves the right to impose further purchase restrictions on Money Direct deposits.

 Settlement is the date by which a buyer must pay for securities delivered by a seller, or the date by which the transaction must be complete.
-For stocks and bonds, the settlement date is three business days after the transaction and for options and some mutual funds, the settlement date is the next business day.
+For stocks and bonds, the settlement date is two business days after the transaction and for options and some mutual funds, the settlement date is the next business day.

 Unsettled Funds - Trading in Cash Accounts

 Interpretations of Regulation T, which govern how trades are paid for, state that funds from liquidations in cash accounts will not be available to pay for purchases until the settlement date of the sell.

 Credit balances in a cash account may be used for purchases.